On the structure of modules indexed by small categories: Introduction

-The starting point for the development of algebraic invariants in topological data analysis is the classification of finite persistence modules over a field $k$: that any such module decomposes into a direct sum of indecomposable interval modules; moreover, the decomposition is unique up to reordering.
-The barcodes associated to the original module correspond to these interval submodules, which are indexed by the set of connected subgraphs of the finite directed graph associated to the finite, totally ordered indexing set of the module.
-Modules that decompose in such a fashion are conventionally referred to as {\it tame}. .2in A central problem in the subject has been to determine what, if anything, holds true for more complex types of poset modules (ps-modules) - those indexed on finite partially ordered sets; most prominent among these being $n$-dimensional persistence modules \cite{cs, cz}.
-Gabriel's theorem \cite{pg, gr} implies that the only types for which the module is {\it always} tame are those whose underlying graph corresponds to a simply laced Dynkin diagram of type $A_n$, $D_n, n\ge 4$ or one of the exceptional graphs $E_6, E_7$ or $E_8$; a result indicating there is no simple way to generalize the 1-dimensional case. .2in
+It is a consequence of Gabriel's structure theorem for quiver representations of type $A_n$ \cite{pg} that any finite 1-dimensional persistence module over a field $k$ decomposes into a direct sum of indecomposable interval modules; moreover, the decomposition is unique up to reordering.
+The barcodes (with multiplicity) associated to the original module correspond to these interval submodules, which are indexed by the set of connected subgraphs of the finite directed graph associated to the finite, totally ordered indexing set of the module.
+Modules that decompose in such a fashion are conventionally referred to as {\it tame}. .2in A central problem in topological data analysis has been to determine what, if anything, holds true for more complex types of modules, for example $n$-dimensional persistence modules \cite{cs, cz}, given the fact that these more general types of modules are almost never tame. .2in